Our kids cry a lot.

-Though they are not our enemies, children are hungry and thirsty.
+Children are hungry and thirsty.
 They need us to overcome our own self-preservation and comfort to feed and help them.
 They are facing evil in themselves and in the world around them—from sickness to jealousy, from hunger to selfishness—with naiveté and tender hearts.

 May God give us the grace to resist selfishness, busyness, and irritability so that we may see our children’s tears as an opportunity to serve Christ by serving His precious children.